 - Felony Charges if Multiple Convictions

 These penalties increase substantially if an individual refuses to take a breath test, their alcohol concentration is 0.15 or above, or if an accident occurs in connection to the DWI.
-The maximum penalty for a DWI is a $5000 fine and six months in jail for a first time offender.
+The maximum penalty for a DWI is a $5000 fine and six months in jail for a first-time offender.

-For a Second Conviction for DWI, the crime becomes a Class A misdemeanor and carries 12 points be added to the driving record.
-In addition, the DOR will suspend your license to a least one year.
+For a Second Conviction for DWI, the crime becomes a Class A misdemeanor and carries 12 points added to the driving record.
+In addition, the DOR will suspend your license for a least one year.
 If the previous conviction is relatively recent, that revocation could last up to 5 years.